abarriebee/Mean-Variance-Standard-Deviation-Calculator/README.md

 </details>

-Solution with desired result format:
+Solution with desired format for the return function:
 ```
 {
  'mean': [[3.0, 4.0, 5.0], [1.0, 4.0, 7.0], 4.0],